TheoHollender/JDromadaire/README.md

 ## OpenNS

 The networking subsystem is a project i am currently working on which will be implemented inside JDromadaire.
-It is used to make easyer cryptographical tunnels and it's base system creates 3 tunnels, a default for simple data, an encrypted for secure informations and a fallback for important data that needs to faster than the queue of the 2 others.
+It is used to make easier cryptographical tunnels and it's base system creates 3 tunnels, a default for simple data, an encrypted for secure informations and a fallback for important data that needs to faster than the queue of the 2 others.

 ## File